hopsoft/docker-graphite-statsd/README.md

 Built using [Phusion's base image](https://github.com/phusion/baseimage-docker).

 * All Graphite related processes are run as daemons & monitored with [runit](http://smarden.org/runit/).
-* Includes additional services such as logrotate.
+* Includes additional services such as logrotate, nginx, optional Redis for TagDB and optional collectd instance.

 ## Start Using Graphite & Statsd